'Be a patriot': Biden backs nationwide mask mandate to fight virus

 White House hopeful Joe Biden on Thursday called for a nationwide mask-wearing mandate for the next three months, drawing a contrast with President Donald Trump as the challenger makes coronavirus pandemic recovery a focal point of his campaign.

-Biden called on governors of all 50 states to "institute a mask mandate nationwide, starting immediately" as a way to halt the virus's spread and save tens of thousands of lives.
+Declaring that "every single American should be wearing a mask" while outside their home, Biden called on governors of all 50 states to institute a national mask mandate "starting immediately" as a way to halt the virus's spread and save tens of thousands of lives.

 "Protect your fellow citizens, step up, do the right thing," Biden added.

-Most scientists and health experts agree that, absent a vaccine, wearing a mask and maintaining social distance are two easy steps people can take to slow the spread of a pandemic that has already infected 20 million people and killed 750,000 worldwide.
+Health experts remain adamant about the need for people to wear masks and maintain social distance to defeat a pandemic that has already infected 20 million people and killed 750,000 worldwide.

-Even as COVID-19 rages in the US, Trump has steadfastly ignored recommendations that people wear masks to help curb the spread of the virus.
+Even as COVID-19 rages in the United States, Trump has steadfastly ignored recommendations that people wear masks.
 He himself did not wear one in public until July 11.

+"Americans must have their freedoms," Trump said at a White House press briefing, as he accused Biden of "playing politics with the virus" with his call for a mandate.

+"We will continue to urge Americans to wear masks when they cannot socially distance, but we do not need to bring the full weight of the federal government down on law-abiding Americans to accomplish this."

+The remarks, just 82 days before the election, highlight the political fault lines over health policy that have affected the presidential race.

+Biden seeks to make a referendum on Trump's handling of the pandemic, with polls showing that 57 percent of Americans disapprove of the president's coronavirus response, according to website FiveThirtyEight.

-Thirty-four states have mask mandates, mostly requiring facial coverings indoors or outdoors around other people, according to AARP, an interest group for the elderly.
+Thirty-four states have mask mandates, mostly requiring facial coverings indoors or outdoors around other people, according to seniors organization AARP.

 Some hotspots, like Florida and Georgia, have no mandate and their Republican governors have resisted pressure to impose one.

-Fresh off Wednesday's campaign rollout that featured the Democratic ticket together for the first time showcasing their vision for the nation, Biden, 77, and Harris, 55, held a coronavirus working group with health experts who participated remotely.
+Fresh off Wednesday's campaign rollout that featured the Democratic ticket together for the first time, Biden, 77, and Harris, 55, held a coronavirus working group with health experts who participated remotely.

 Democratic 2020 White House hopeful Joe Biden has called for a nationwide mask-wearing mandate as a way to stop the coronavirus pandemic's deadly spread